Social Media Scrapers: What Actually Works in 2026

 | Meta AI bot detection | Session token invalidation | Public profiles scrapable; Stories, DMs, private accounts blocked |

-The common thread across all five: detection happens at the session layer, not the content layer.
+The common thread: detection happens at the session layer, not the content layer.
 You don't get blocked because you requested too much data — you get blocked because your request signature doesn't match what a real Chrome browser produces.
 That's a TLS handshake problem, not a rate limit problem.
-See our full guide on why scrapers get blocked for the underlying mechanics.
+Each platform section below covers the specific mechanism, what data is actually accessible, and the workflow that works.
+See the full breakdown of why scrapers get blocked for the underlying mechanics.

 What Data Can You Actually Extract From Each Social Platform?